NASA-Openscapes/2i2cAccessPolicies/README.md

 ## Obtaining Access to the NASA Openscapes Hub

 Access is controlled by the NASA Openscapes Team, who oversee the management of the Hub and Cloud costs.
-The first step to gaining access to the NASA Openscapes 2i2c Hub is to request access via [this form](https://forms.gle/Su2p7BQhwnf9Fufb8).
+The first step to gaining access to the NASA Openscapes 2i2c Hub is to request access via [this form](https://forms.gle/sLM9szAYN2mq6SbL9).

-Our JupyterHub is users are managed in three GitHub Teams:
+Our JupyterHub users are managed in three GitHub Teams:

-* [Long-term access](https://github.com/orgs/NASA-Openscapes/teams/longtermaccess-2i2c): This access is for NASA Openscapes mentors and team, DAAC staff and others who request a longer-term engagement
+* [Long-term access](https://github.com/orgs/nasa-openscapes-workshops/teams/longtermaccess-2i2c): This access is for NASA Openscapes mentors and team, DAAC staff and others who request a longer-term engagement
-* [NASA Openscapes Champions](https://github.com/orgs/NASA-Openscapes/teams/championsaccess-2i2c): This access is for teams that participate in the NASA Openscapes Champions Program.
+* [NASA Openscapes Champions](https://github.com/orgs/nasa-openscapes-workshops/teams/championsaccess-2i2c): This access is for teams that participate in the NASA Openscapes Champions Program.
 These teams have access for up to a year as they migrate their workflows to the Cloud.
-* [Workshops and Hack-a-thons](https://github.com/orgs/NASA-Openscapes/teams/workshopaccess-2i2c): This provides short term access of up to 1-month to participants of NASA Earthdata workshops.
+* [Workshops and Hack-a-thons](https://github.com/orgs/nasa-openscapes-workshops/teams/workshopaccess-2i2c): This provides short term access of up to 1-month to participants of NASA Earthdata workshops.
 Participants will be removed at any time and have no expectation of on-going storage in their home directories.

 ## Allowable Uses of 2i2c Hub